neftjs/neft/uri.coffee.md

 *Object* Uri::match(*String* uri)
 ---------------------------------

-This method returns parameters from the given string.
+Returns found parameters from the given string.

-If the given uri is not valid with a uri, error will be raised.
+If the given uri is not valid with the uri, error will be raised.
-In such case, you should use the *Uri::test()* method before.

 		match: (uri) ->
 			assert.ok @test(uri)